Mark Leggett

 M.S.
 Clinical Mental Health Counseling

-Dr. Leggett has been with Walden University for over seven years after having taught at the University of Alabama for 11 years.
-He is a licensed professional counselor in the state of Alabama and Louisiana and has over 22 years of experience in private practice work specializing in depression, anxiety and relationship issues.
-Dr. Leggett has taught a number of courses in both programs including; Group Dynamics, Introduction to Counseling, Assessment, Career Development, and supervised practicum and internship students.
+Dr. Leggett has taught in higher education since 2004.
+He has been with Walden University since 2015 after having taught at the University of Alabama for 11 years.
+He is a licensed professional counselor in the state of Alabama and Louisiana and has over 25 years of experience in private practice clinical work specializing in depression, anxiety and relationship issues.
+Dr. Leggett's role at Walden University includes serving as a core faculty member, doctorate student and faculty mentor, as well as a co-faculty advisor for the Walden University PRIDE student organization.
+He has taught a number of courses at Walden including Group Process and Dynamics, Foundations in Counseling, Field Placement, and Pre Practicum II / Residency.
 He is an active member of the Louisiana Counseling Association and the Alabama Counseling Association where he has held a number of positions on the executive council and is involved in both divisions for Lesbian, Gay, Bisexual, Transgender Issues in Alabama and Louisiana.
-He just recently completed a five year appointment with the Alabama Board of Examiners in Counseling where he served two years as the chair of the board.
-Dr. Leggett enjoys volunteering his time with NAMI, Project Lazarus, Meals on Wheels and various food bank organizations.
-In his spare time he enjoys traveling and spending as much time as possible outdoors.
+Dr. Leggett served a five-year appointment with the Alabama Board of Examiners in Counseling in 2013 where he served two years as the chair of the board.
+Dr. Leggett enjoys volunteering his time with National Alliance on Mental Illness, Project Lazarus, Meals on Wheels, Senior Citizen Care, and his neighborhood association in New Orleans.
+In his spare time, he enjoys cooking, traveling and spending as much time as possible outdoors.

 Courses Taught